 odds of dying within 5 years are not associated with serum LDL levels.

 If we instead fit a regression model for 5 year mortality with low LDL as the predictor (instead of high LDL), the odds of death in both groups remains the same.
 The p-value and standard error also remain the same.
 However, the odds ratio (and the 95% CIs) is the reciprocal, using high LDL as the reference group instead of low LDL.
 The OR comparing those with low LDL to those with high LDL is 1.360 (95% CI: 0.746, 2.478), which is the reciprocal of the OR in part D above.
-Therefore, the overall interpretation remains the same.
+Therefore, the overall interpretation remains the same./

 If we instead fit a regression model for 5-year survival (instead of mortality) with high LDL as the predictor, the odds of survival is the reciprocal of the odds of death.
 The odds of 5 year survival among those with low LDL is 4.89 and among those with high LDL is 6.64, which is equal to the reciprocal of the odds reported in parts B and C, respectively.
 The OR is when using the survival as the outcome also the reciprocal of the OR when using mortality as the outcome, 1.360 (95% CI: 0.746, 2.478), which is the same as when low LDL is used instead of high LDL with mortality at the outcome.
 The standard error and p-value remain the same, as does the overall interpretation of the relationship between LDL and mortality.